easeaico/pulse-go/docs/Methodology/CircuitMethodology.md

 of the human body.
 These circuits use fluid or thermal elements that are analogous to electrical circuit elements.
-The circuits have several types of feedback mechanisms that can be set and changed at every time step.
-Figure 1 presents a generic example of very low fidelity lumped parameter physiology circuits.
+The circuits have several types of feedback mechanisms that can be set and changed at every time step.  @figureref {CircuitLumpExample} presents a generic example of very low fidelity lumped parameter physiology circuits.
 Circuits can be thought of as pipe networks for fluid analysis.

 <center>
 @htmlonly
 <a href="./Images/Circuit/CircuitLumpExample.png"><img src="./Images/Circuit/CircuitLumpExample.png"></a>
 @endhtmlonly
-<i>Figure 1.
-An example of physiology lumped parameter modeling.
+<i>@figuredef {CircuitLumpExample} An example of physiology lumped parameter modeling.
 This
 example shows very low fidelity models of specific cardiovascular compartments (left), and a respiratory combined mechanical ventilation and free breathing model (right) @cite Clipp2012Humansim.</i>
 </center><br>

 <i>Note: For simplicity, this document uses generic component/element terminology when discussing the solver functionality.
-See Table 1 for analogies and details about the mapping of electrical components.</i>
+See @tableref {CircuitMultiphysicsMapping} for analogies and details about the mapping of electrical components.</i>

 The CDM includes many of the same generic definitions traditionally used to define and analyze circuits.
 Paths are ideal conductor branches that may contain elements (i.e., resistors, capacitors, inductors, diodes, etc.).
-Nodes are junctions at the intersection of paths.
-Figure 2 shows these base circuit element definitions.
+Nodes are junctions at the intersection of paths.  @figureref {CircuitBaseDefinitions} shows these base circuit element definitions.
 Paths are each assigned one source and one target node.
 We use the convention of positive current from source to target when performing calculations.

 <center>
 @htmlonly
 <a href="./Images/Circuit/CircuitBaseDefinitions.png"><img src="./Images/Circuit/CircuitBaseDefinitions.png"></a>
 @endhtmlonly
-<i>Figure 2.
-Nodes and paths are the lowest level elements used to define all circuits.
+<i>@figuredef {CircuitBaseDefinitions} Nodes and paths are the lowest level elements used to define all circuits.
 Paths correspond to ideal conductors (i.e., wires).
 Nodes are placed at the intersections of paths.
 In fluid systems, paths can be thought of as frictionless pipes and nodes as pipe junctions.</i>
 </center><br>

 @anchor circuit-design